 Guide to Stereolithography (SLA) 3D Printing

-Stereolithography (SLA) 3D printing, or resin 3D printing, has become vastly popular for its ability to produce high-accuracy, isotropic, and watertight prototypes and parts in a range of advanced materials with fine features and smooth surface finish.
+Stereolithography (SLA) 3D printing is the most common resin 3D printing process that has become vastly popular for its ability to produce high-accuracy, isotropic, and watertight prototypes and end-use parts in a range of advanced materials with fine features and smooth surface finish.

-In this comprehensive guide, learn how SLA printing technologies work, why thousands of professionals use this process today, and how resin 3D printers can benefit your work.
+In this comprehensive guide, learn how SLA 3D printers work, why thousands of professionals use this process today, and how SLA printers can benefit your work.

 Introduction to 3D Printing With Desktop Stereolithography (SLA)